Meghan Beaubien

-Meghan Renee Beaubien (born January 29, 1999) is an American softball left-handed pitcher.
-She has played for the Michigan Wolverines softball team since 2018.
+Meghan Renee Beaubien (born January 29, 1999) is an American former softball pitcher.
+She played college softball at Michigan.
 As a freshman in 2018, she led the NCAA with 33 wins, set a University of Michigan record with 32 wins in the regular season, and was selected as a first-team All-American.

 Early years

 Beaubien was born in 1999 and raised in Newport, Michigan.
 Her mother, Kim Beaubien, played soccer at Boston College.
 Beaubien attended St. Mary Catholic Central High School in Monroe, Michigan.
 In June 2016, she pitched a perfect game and struck out 13 of the 15 batters she faced.
 She was named the Michigan Gatorade Player of the Year three consecutive years from 2015 to 2017.
 She led St. Mary's to three state championships and finished her high school career with a 100–11 win–loss record, 1,442 strikeouts and a 0.29 earned run average (ERA).